Shopify conversion recovery route

 - Friction diagnosis: identify top two drop-off segments.

-- Message lane design: create one recovery flow per segment (not one generic blast).
+- Message lane design: create one recovery flow per segment.

-- Product-page repair loop: fix missing trust/clarity signals found in support logs.
+- Product-page repair loop: fix missing trust signals.

-- Weekly experiment cadence: rotate one variable (timing, message, offer) and log impact.
+- Weekly experiment cadence: test one variable per cycle.

 Verification